 Some other considerations we were reviewing as we conducted this survey: how much information was presented on the bottle, or on the brewery’s website, about the coffee itself?
 Would we be able to find out the name of the roaster?
 The origin?
 The roast?
 The method (aging, infusing, fermenting, etc)?
 With all the nuance and richness of coffee, how much information would the brewery choose to highlight to the consumer?
 Would these beers feature any additional spices or flavorings as a complement to the coffee?

-Here are just 11 options that we found (we were not compensated by any of these breweries to include their beers on this list):
+Here are just 11 options that we found (we were not compensated by any of these breweries to include their beers in this list):

 In these 11 examples we see a bit of everything: porters, stouts, ales, barrel-aging, infusions, fermentations.
 We also see a spectrum of information about the coffee itself, ranging from the roaster, the origin, and the roast, to not much information at all.
 As for taste, it’s all about what you’re looking for and what you like.
 I love all things Allagash, but I personally wasn’t a fan of a bright Golden Ale paired with bright Ethiopian coffee.
 I love darker, chocolatey porters and stouts with coffee, including the ones in this list.
 The great thing about beer and coffee is because of the sheer variety in offerings, you can probably find something that you like.